solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 -   Address must be different from the existing address.
 -   An address for the specified name must already exist.

 After a proposal that changes the address, the `getChangedAddresses` function should be called.
-This will return all of the old addresses, new addresses, and their respective names and chain id's.
+This will return all of the old addresses, new addresses, and their respective names and chain ids.

 ### Removing